itcenterofexcellence/miniproject/README.md

 ### Your Tasks

-Implement the following updates to the code found in the index.html file:
+Implement the following changes to the code found in the index.html file:

 1. Change the headline from "Cleveland Codes Applicant To Do List" to "Your Name Applicant To Do List" ex. *Mary Smith's To Do List"*